 There are tributes on YouTube to Julie London the actress which strike this correspondent as completely, entirely apart from Julie the songstress who recorded 29 studio albums.
 Taking nothing away from Ms. London's acting talent, this seems astonishing for those who primarily know Ms. London from her excellent recordings of the 1950's and 1960's.

-Once Julie's recording career began to falter due to the utter dominance of rock music in the 1960's - her last album included Louie Louie and a Nancy Sinatra-esque take on Yummy Yummy Yummy, the bubblegum Top 40 hit by The Ohio Express - the gig was up.
+Once Julie's recording career began to falter due to the utter dominance of rock music in the 1960's - her last album, still recalling Lauren Bacall's smoky vocalizing in Howard Hawks' To Have & Have Not, included a slowed-down Louie Louie and a surprisingly compelling Nancy Sinatra-esque take on Yummy Yummy Yummy, the bubblegum pop hit by The Ohio Express - the gig was up.